Kurento/doc-kurento-readthedocs/source/tutorials/js/tutorial-recorder.rst

 In the first part of this demo, the local stream is sent to Kurento Media Server, which returns it back to the client and records to the same time.
-In order to implement this behavior we need to create a`Media Pipeline`:term: consisting of a **WebRtcEndpoint** and a **RecorderEnpoint**.
+In order to implement this behavior, we need to create a`Media Pipeline`:term: consisting of a **WebRtcEndpoint** and a **RecorderEnpoint**.

 The second part of this demo shows how to play recorded media.
 To achieve this,